MPhil in Development Studies

 About the course

-The two-year MPhil in Development Studies will provide you with a rigorous and critical introduction to development as a process of managed and unmanaged change in societies in the Global South.
-Our students go on to careers in development policy or practice or for further study in the field.
+The course will provide you with a rigorous and critical introduction to development as a process of managed and unmanaged change in societies in the Global South.
+Students go on to careers in development policy or practice, or further study in the field.

 Course structure